 - Distance lines to contain a pandemic at the supermarket checkout counter

-- Green electricity as a preselected setting for new customers with electricity suppliers
+- Green electricity as a preselected setting for new customers with electricity providers

 - Arrangement of food display in a canteen

-- Litter-preventing stickers on mailboxes (see Unsubscribe from advertising by mail)
+- Waste-preventing stickers on letterboxes (see Unsubscribe from advertising by mail)

 - Water saving shower head in hotel room

 - Free public transport trial tickets for car owners

 What other nudging types or examples can you think of?
 I look forward to your input in the comments!